rust-lang/rust/text/0000-really-tagged-unions.md

 It's possible positioning the tag afterwards could be desirable to interoperate with a definition that is provided by a third party (hardware spec or some existing C library).
 However there are tons of other tag packing strategies that we also can't handle, so we'd probably want a more robust solution for those kinds of cases anyway.

-With the `repr(X)` layout, this could potentially save space (for instance, with a variant like `A(u16, u8)`).
+With the `repr(Int)` layout, this could potentially save space (for instance, with a variant like `A(u16, u8)`).
 However the benefits are relatively minimal compared to the increased complexity.
 If that complexity is desirable, it can be adressed with a future extension.

 ## Compound variants shouldn't automatically be marked as `repr(C)`

-With the `repr(X)` layout this isn't really possible, because the tag needs a deterministic position, and we can't "partially" `repr(C)` a struct.
+With the `repr(Int)` layout this isn't really possible, because the tag needs a deterministic position, and we can't "partially" `repr(C)` a struct.

 With either layout, one can make the payload be a single repr(Rust) struct, and that will have its layout agressively optimized, because `repr(C)` isn't infectious.
 So this is just a matter of "what is a good default".
 The FFI case clearly wants fully defined layouts, while the pure-Rust case seems like a toss up.
 It seems like `repr(C)` is therefore the better default.

-# Unresolved questions
-[unresolved]: #unresolved-questions

-There are currently two unresolved questions:

-## Should the tag of a repr(X/C) enum be opaque?

-Should this code be valid:
+## Opaque Tags

+This code isn't valid under the main proposal:

 ```rust
 let x: Option<MyEnum> = Some(mem::uninitialized());